thomashoullier/mem-monitor/README.md

 holds data about the memory usage of the process.
 The second number is the number of pages used as resident memory.
 To get the size of a page in bytes:
 `getconf PAGESIZE`.
+It is unclear for me what the update step of the information in `/proc` is.

 ## References
   * https://stackoverflow.com/questions/10400751/how-do-vmrss-and-resident-set-size-match